longtail-labs/slide.code/README.md

 1. Fork the repository and clone your fork
 2. Install dependencies: `npm install`
 3. Make your changes (You can even have Slide Code open and making changes on itself while running 😅.
 Sometimes causes issues, but sometimes works great!)
-4. Run the build: `npm run build`
+4. Test your changes: `npm run start:app`
-5. Test your changes: `npm run start:app`
+5. Run the build: `npm run build` to make sure things look good
 6. Submit a pull request

 The strong typing means if your code compiles, it's likely to work correctly!